dougkelly88/grid_scoring/README.md

 # grid_scoring

-Functions to provide quantitative scoring of how well-printed a grid of printed microdroplets is.
+Functions to provide quantitative scoring of how well-printed a grid of microdroplets is.